Formulas for Common Uses

 Attachments

-Give a user's file upload attachment a custom Salesforce file name while retaining the extension
+Give a user's file upload attachment a custom Salesforce File Name while retaining the extension (in this case, the custom file name is Profile_Photo)

 Dynamic Email Notifications